No phones, scripted tweets: How Trump's Afghanistan trip was kept under wraps

 Only hours before, that second group of reporters had secretly gathered at a parking lot near the Joint Base Andrews outside Washington, a regular departure spot for Trump, from which they were driven in minivans into the complex.

-They had been told ahead of time that Trump would be travelling incognito to an undisclosed location.
+They had been told ahead of time that Trump would be traveling incognito to an undisclosed location.

 Once inside the base, all smart phones and any devices that could send a signal were confiscated and not returned until at least two hours after Trump’s arrival at Bagram, the largest U.S. base in Afghanistan.